GHOST-Aram/mongoose-models-with-types/README.md

 })
 ```
 ### c).
 Extend the `HydratedDocument` type.
-Here, we add `VehicleMethods` to the `HydratedDocument` type as the 2nd argument to make the methods visible to the documents.
+Here, we add `VehicleMethods` to the `HydratedDocument` type as the 2nd argument to make the methods visible within the documents.

 ```
 const car: HydratedDocument<IVehicle, VehicleMethods> = new Vehicle({